 Here in the image above, the attacker has set a variable $wscript that will create a new instance of WScript.Shell.
 The WScript.Shell class provides several valuable utilities that greatly extend the range of tasks performed using Windows PowerShell and COM, such as running applications, sending keystrokes to running applications, changing the current working directory, and displaying popup message dialogs.

 Next, the new instance of

 System.Net.WebClient class is set in a

 $webclient variable which provides common methods for sending data to and receiving data from a resource identified by a URI.
-And the attacker has set three different URLs from where the additional binaries would be downloaded and saved in temp folder with a random name and finally it will start executing it from there.
+And the attacker has set three different URLs from where the additional binaries would be downloaded and saved in the temp folder with a random name, and finally it will start executing it from there.